 Contrary to public opinion, there is an excellent chance of actually surviving a day spent in downtown Vegas.
 This assumes, of course, that you are smart enough to not wander too far away from the two-block-long, traffic-free area that houses what the P.R. folks refer to as the Fremont Street Experience.

 Downtown’s 10 casinos have for a few decades now taken a back seat to the Strip’s glitzy properties, settling for table scraps and existing on a diet of locals and low-budget visitors.
-It has an edge, especially during the day, but at night the brilliant canopied, computer-generate light show that envelopes the entire operation helps cover up the warts.
+It has an edge, especially during the day, but at night the brilliant canopied, computer-generated light show that envelopes the entire operation helps cover up the warts.

 There are no 10-acre fake lakes and no faux Eiffel Towers and no pirate shows and no propane-fueled exploding volcanoes downtown, but if you’re looking for a genuine taste of what Vegas once was, it’s a good escape from the phoniness.

 Start your day with lunch around 2 p.m. at the Golden Gate, whose main claim to fame is the 99-cent shrimp cocktail.
 The dish is actually an anomaly because it now costs $1.99, but if the extra buck bothers you, you probably shouldn’t be on vacation, anyway.
-It’s a nice deal – in fact the Golden Gate web site calls it the best tail in town (get it?).
+It’s a nice deal – in fact, the Golden Gate website calls it the best tail in town (get it?).

 Island Sushi and Hawaiian Grill

 For another option head to the Plaza at the north end.
 The Island Sushi and Hawaiian Grill will try to give you a Hawaiian experience and help you forget that slot machine which now owns a few of your $20 bills.
-The Plaza, was recently remodeled by cannibalizing a Strip property which halted construction when the economy went sour.
+The Plaza was recently remodeled by cannibalizing a Strip property which halted construction when the economy went sour.